liatrio/cfn-changeset-reporter/README.md

 # cfn-changeset-reporter

-A GitHub Action to generate reports from AWS CloudFormation changesets.
+A GitHub Action to generate color-coded reports directly in GitHub Actions logs from AWS CloudFormation changesets with focus on resource replacement impact.

 ## Features

 - Generates detailed reports about CloudFormation changesets
+- Color-codes resources by their impact (🟢 Add, 🟡 Modify, 🔴 Replacement)
+- Groups resources by replacement status for better visibility
+- Highlights which property changes cause resource replacements
 - Supports multiple output formats (Markdown, JSON, Text)
 - Can use the latest changeset or a specified one
 - Provides outputs that can be used by subsequent workflow steps